 margaret jacks hall

-I am the Director of the Center for Spatial and Textual Analysis (CESTA) at Stanford, an internationally renowned Digital and Computational Humanities hub.
-I am also the Director of Stanford Text Technologies (https://texttechnologies.stanford.edu), which has multiple projects underway, including an exciting research endeavor called 'CyberText Technologies,' awarded funding by Stanford's Hewlett Foundation Cyber Initiative.
-In this work, our team is developing models for predicting the future of Text Technologies, based on the discernible patterns and cyclical trends inherent in all text technologies from many thousands of years ago to the present day.
-Text Technologies' many other initiatives include an intensive Collegium on 'Distortion' in May 2015; its successor, 'NetworkX,' in June 2016; and the third (co-organized with Professor Kathryn Starkey) on Text, Textiles, and Textures in May 2017.
+I am the Director of Stanford Text Technologies (https://texttechnologies.stanford.edu), which has multiple projects underway, including 'CyberText Technologies,' awarded funding by Stanford's Hewlett Foundation Cyber Initiative.
+In this work, our team is developing models for predicting the future of information technologies, based on the discernible patterns and cyclical trends inherent in all text technologies from thousands of years ago to the present day.
+Text Technologies' many other initiatives include an intensive annual Collegium, which has resulted in a succession of edited collections.
 I am the Principal Investigator of the NEH-Funded portion of an inter-institutional grant: 'Global Currents: Cultures of Literary Networks, 1050-1900' (https://globalcurrents.stanford.edu/).
 Formerly, I was Principal Investigator of the AHRC-funded research project and co-authored ebook, The Production and Use of English Manuscripts, 1060 to 1220 (Leicester, 2010, http://www.le.ac.uk/ee/em1060to1220/).
 My publications include A Very Short Introduction to Medieval Literature (OUP, 2015); Living Through Conquest: The Politics of Early English, 1020 to 1220(OUP, 2012); and Old and Middle English, c.
 890-1490: An Anthology (Wiley-Blackwell), which is now moving into a new fourth edition.
-I'll shortly publish Text Technologies: A History, with Dr Claude Willan.
-Among other work, I edited The Oxford Handbook of Medieval Literaturein English (OUP, 2010) with Greg Walker, and together with Walker, I'm the General Editor of the OUP series, Oxford Textual Perspectives; the General Editor of Stanford University Press's Text Technologies Series; and I'm also the General Editor of the English Association's Essays and Studies series.
+Among other work, I edited The Oxford Handbook of Medieval Literaturein English (OUP, 2010) with Greg Walker, and together with Walker, I'm the General Editor of the OUP series, Oxford Textual Perspectives; the General Editor of Stanford University Press's Text Technologies Series; and a member of the editorial team for Digital Philology.

-Professionally, I am keen advocate and critic of the use of digital technologies in the classroom and in research; and I am concerned about the ways in which we describe and display manuscripts, and employ palaeographical and codicological tools online.
+Professionally, I am a keen advocate and critic of the use of digital technologies in the classroom and in research; and I am concerned about the ways in which we describe and display manuscripts, and employ palaeographical and codicological tools online.
 I am a qualified archivist (University of Liverpool, MArAd) and am developing archival courses and methodological scholarship, together with colleagues and graduates at Stanford.
-Also with colleagues at Stanford and at Cambridge, we launched an exciting online course, 'Digging Deeper', with two parts: 'Making Manuscripts' and 'Interpreting Manuscripts', both of which are available at Stanford Online.
-The third part, 'Reading Manuscripts' is still a work in progress, and we hope to finish it this year.
-I blog and tweet regularly, and my most read publication was 'Beowulf in 100 Tweets' (#Beow100), which says something!
-I'm involved in a number of international projects that seek to investigate and develop new ways of exploring the rich Medieval cultures of the book, including the newly founded International Manuscript Technologies Forum.
-I have been the Medieval Academy of America's Plenary Speaker at the International Medieval Congress in Leeds; Ida Beam Distinguished Visiting Professor at the University of Iowa; an American Philosophical Society Franklin Fellow; and a Princeton Procter Fellow.
-I'm a Fellow of the Society of Antiquaries; a Fellow of the Royal Historical Society; and an Honorary Fellow of the English Assocation (and that Association's former Chair and President).
-I'm a member of the International Society of Anglo-Saxonists (and a former second Vice-President), Chair of the Executive Committee of the MLA's Old English Forum, and a member of the MLA's Bibliographical Work Prize Committee.
+Also with colleagues at Stanford and at Cambridge, we launched the online courses, 'Digging Deeper', with two parts: 'Making Manuscripts' and 'Interpreting Manuscripts’, many videos from which are now available on YouTube.
+I blog and tweet regularly, and my most read publication is 'Beowulf in 100 Tweets' (#Beow100).
+I have been the Summers Lecturer at Toledo University; the Medieval Academy of America's Plenary Speaker at the International Medieval Congress in Leeds; Ida Beam Distinguished Visiting Professor at the University of Iowa; an American Philosophical Society Franklin Fellow; and a Princeton Procter Fellow.
+I'm a Fellow of the Society of Antiquaries; a Fellow of the Royal Historical Society; an Honorary Fellow of the English Assocation (and that Association's former Chair and President); and in 2020 I was deeply honored to become a Fellow of the Learned Society of Wales, which is my home country.

 Treharne's research was featured in The Europe Center November 2017 Newsletter.